The biggest conundrum most anglers face year in and year out, is line selection and what type of fishing line to use for different applications.

 Monofilament works best with hard body top-water lures and tremble hook baits such as crankbaits and other horizontal presentations.

 Best knot for monofilament

 The non-slip loop knot is my go to knot because it allows greater lure movement.
 Reason being, it creates a fixed loop which allows the lure to move freely.
-It excels with lures such as crankbaits, jigs and most topwater applications.
+It excels with lures such as crankbaits, jigs and most topwater rigs.

 Fluorocarbon fishing line

 Often referred to as Fluoro or carbon in the fishing community, it offers a number of advantages over monofilament.
 Unfortunately those advantages can also be considered to be disadvantages especially to new anglers.
-Nonetheless, its popularity continues to soar and has become a very popular choice for most fishing situations.
+Nonetheless, its popularity continues to soar and it has become a very popular choice for most fishing situations.